-The activity focuses on bereaved children and young people sharing who is part of their community.
+This year, our activity focuses the support around children and young people, highlighting who is part of their networks and communities.

-They will be invited to share by drawing or filling in a 'Sharing Shape' which can then be 'knitted' together to create two murals of shared support: one locally (in your service or organisation) and one nationally to highlight the networks of support around bereaved children and young people.
+Children and young people will be invited to share by drawing or filling in a 'Sharing Shape' which can then be 'knitted' together to create a mural of shared support that can be hosted in a space locally (within your school or community setting).
+The Childhood Bereavement Network will be sharing a national mural, made from Sharing Shapes submitted over the summer and autumn months on social media.